The Gift of Time

 Brigid Fejes’ father died from heart disease when he was just 61 years old.

 One of those patients is 87-year-old Walter Carson.
 For the past 20 years, he’s dealt with heart issues, from a heart attack to a coronary stent to atrial fibrillation and ablations.
 Much of that time was spent at other facilities, but Walter felt drawn back to the hospital where he was born in 1933.
 Two years ago, he began care with Dr. Gupta and Brigid at UH Portage.
-Because of the kindness Walter received from them and others on the team, he now makes the 40 minute drive from Bath, Ohio, for appointments.
+Because of the kindness Walter received from them and others on the team, he now makes the 40-minute drive from Bath in Summit County for appointments.

 “They take their time with me.
 They listen to me about my concerns.
-I honestly feel like they genuinely care about my health and about me as a person,” he said.
+I honestly feel like they genuinely care about my health and about me as a person,” he says.

 Although he claims not to be an artist, Walter spends much of his time painting.